Basra97/Project1-ACIT-3495/README.md

 - Catalog Service (Node/Express + mysql2) for listing/registering videos
 - Static front-end (Nginx) serving `video-streaming-web/`

 The front-end is backend-only: Upload calls File System → Catalog; Streaming lists from Catalog.
-Login is a simple credential check via the Auth service `/validate` endpoint (no tokens).
+Authentication uses a minimal JWT: the web app logs in to obtain a token and sends it to protected APIs.
+File reads are protected and the app appends `?token=...` to media URLs so the browser can stream.

 ---